Agenda item

 · New investments - Implement allocations to biodiversity / natural capital

-Pauline Gordon asked if it could be explained what BlackRock does in its work with the Government in terms of their assets and gilts as gilts are not ‘green’ and it’s difficult to engage with governments.
+Pauline Gordon asked if it could be explained what BlackRock does in its work with the Government in terms of the LDI assets, including gilts, as gilts are not always ‘green’ and it’s necessary to engage with governments.

 Hill Gaston replied that a lot of their investment is in Government bonds and feedback from investors is then supplied to the Debt Management Office.
 He added that the Government has also set its own net zero targets.

-Pauline Gordon asked if he was aware of any schemes lobbying Government in relation to the PLSA (Pensions and Lifetime Savings Association).
+Pauline Gordon asked if he was aware of any schemes lobbying Government, for example, the PLSA (Pensions and Lifetime Savings Association).

 Hill Gaston replied that there are a number of different working groups, some setup by the Government, that will push for the need to have transition plans.
 He added that he was also aware of the National Wealth Fund that could look at investing in climate opportunities within the UK.